 - The type of event the trigger must match, either a base event or a named event.
-For more information about event types, see Chapter 2, "Understanding Events," on page 13. - The event attribute the trigger must evaluate on the incoming events. - How the value of the event attribute compares to a specified value, such as is equal to or is less than. - The value to which the trigger compares the attribute value on the incoming event.
+For more information about event types, see Understanding Events. - The event attribute the trigger must evaluate on the incoming events. - How the value of the event attribute compares to a specified value, such as is equal to or is less than. - The value to which the trigger compares the attribute value on the incoming event.